Pennsylvania Criminal Defense System

 Step 7: Pre-Trial Conference

-The Defendant, his attorney and the District Attorney will confer regarding the status of the case.
+The Defendant, his attorney and the Assistant District Attorney assigned to the case will confer regarding the status of the case.
 Depending on the county, a plea offer may be made at this time.
 In most counties a trial date or plea hearing is scheduled at the Pre-Trial Conference.

 Step 8: Plea Hearing